-Pam is Michter's Master Distiller and Executive Vice President - Production.
-Upon assuming this position at Michter's, Pam became the first woman since Prohibition to serve as Master Distiller at a Kentucky Distillers Association distillery.
+Pam is Michter's Master Distiller Emerita.
+Upon assuming the position of Master Distiller at Michter's, Pam became the first woman since Prohibition to serve as Master Distiller at a Kentucky Distillers Association distillery.

 Prior to joining Michter's, Pam spent nearly fifteen years at Beam Global, Inc. and is regarded as one of America's most talented distillers.
 At Beam, she oversaw all aspects of whiskey production as Distillery Manager at the Booker Noe Distillery, at that time the world's largest bourbon distillery, in Boston, Kentucky.
 During her years at Beam, Pam worked directly with former Master Distiller Jerry Dalton.